-In many recipes, outside of baking, measurements are often more guideline than rule—see the well-known phrase “salt to taste” to understand my meaning.
-However, there are measurements that, to the first-timer, could be confusing.
+In many recipes, outside of baking, measurements are often more guideline than rule.
+The well-known phrase “salt to taste” is an excellent example.
+However, there are a handful of measurements that a first-timer could find confusing.

 A handful is ⅓ to ½ of a cup.

 About 2 tablespoons.
 That is, the amount required to coat a pan, or until the bottle audibly glugs.

 A drizzle is more than a splash and less than a glug.

 A pat of butter is ½ tablespoon.

 A schmear is a heaping knifeful.

 A dollop is a heaping tablespoon.

 - by Veronica Meewes